jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (g) an infringement offence provision:
   (h) an obligation under Schedule 3 or under a trust deed for a Schedule 3 scheme:
   (i) clause 21, 22(1)﻿(b) or (c), 25, or 39 of Schedule 4 (transitional requirements):
-  (j) a term or condition of an exemption granted under subpart 2 of Part 9.
+  (j) a term or condition of an exemption granted under subpart 2 of Part 9 or an exemption from a licensing requirement under section 546(1)﻿(c) to (cc).
 (2) If the FMA is satisfied that, by engaging in any conduct, the relevant person is likely to contravene a provision referred to in subsection (1) in the future, the FMA may make a direction order—
   (a) whether or not the relevant person has previously contravened the provision; and (b) whether or not there is an imminent danger of substantial damage to any person if the provision is contravened.